JurikMatej/BazosParser/README.md

 - Known bugs:

-        => regex patterns sometimes fail to recognize titles of searched items.
+        => Regex patterns sometimes fail to recognize titles of searched items.
 In this case, program prints out:
            'An RE error occurred.
 Try again!'

-        => running the program through commandline switches the '€' sign with '?'
+        => Running the program through commandline switches the '€' sign with '?' sign

-        => recommended:  set the price value higher when searching for items - advertisement may mix up with the search results
+        => Recommended:  set the price value higher when searching for items - advertisement may get mixed up with the search results

 - Yet to come:

-        => options += saving selected items to a database
+        => options += saving user-specified items to a database

 - Enjoy :]